ags5/DL2017.2/README.md

 # Train CIFAR10 with PyTorch

-I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
+I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset. --> this readme is out of date!

 ## Pros & cons
 Pros: